GSA/ficam-access/pages/pacs_procure.md

-After you've finished the risk analysis, presented it to the agency's Facility Security Committee (FSC), and the FSC has agreed on each location's assumed risks and countermeasures, you are ready to create a statement of work (SOW) for upgrades to the integrated security platform in use at those locations.
+After you've finished the risk analysis, presented it to the agency's Facility Security Committee (FSC), and the FSC has agreed on each location's assumed risks and countermeasures, you are ready to create a Statement of Work (SOW) for upgrades to the integrated security platform in use at those locations.
 Undoubtedly, you will be procuring PIV readers, a system to validate PIV cards when they are presented at the readers, a physical security system (PACS) upgrade or possibly replace the PACS with an entirely new brand.

+The statement of work should include the material in GSA's [PKI in E-PACS Procurement Guidance](https://www.idmanagement.gov/IDM/servlet/fileField?id=0BEt0000000007z).
+This document provides language for Enterprise-level physical access control (E-PACS) procurements documents such as Requests for Quotes (RFQs) and Statements of Work.
+It includes all of the policies and normative guidance that requires agencies procuring new systems to ensure that they implement the FIPS 201 authentication methods designed for use with E-PACS.

-Two guides to creating a SOW can be found at [DHS](https://www.dhs.gov/sites/default/files/publications/isc-planning-managing-physical-security-resources-dec-2015-508.pdf) and
+Two guides for creating a SOW can be found at [DHS](https://www.dhs.gov/sites/default/files/publications/isc-planning-managing-physical-security-resources-dec-2015-508.pdf) and
 [GSA](http://www.gsa.gov/portal/getMediaData?mediaId=206995).
 You will need to modify these for security systems integration rather than strictly IT, but the basic frameworks are in place for most of your project.